nexa-reactivity

 import { computed } from 'nexa-reactivity'

-function computed<T>(fn: () => T): Signal<T>Returns a read-only Signal<T> whose value is lazily recomputed only when dependencies change.
+function computed<T>(fn: () => T): Signal<T>Returns a Signal<T> whose value is lazily recomputed only when dependencies change.
+Writing to a computed signal's .value is a no-op.

 Example: